-In the second pilot stage of the iFLEX project, changes took place in the Slovenian part of the pilot, pertaining to the technical part of the HEMS (Home Energy Management System) hardware installed at residential end users.
+In the third pilot stage of the iFLEX project, changes took place in the Slovenian pilot, pertaining to the technical part of the HEMS hardware installed at residential end users.
 Hardware by another manufacturer was updated.
-Examples of equipment installation at one of the pilot users will be presented hereinafter.
+Examples of equipment installation at pilot users will be presented here in after.